 If you’re flying out of JFK Airport, the JetBlue gates at Terminal 5 were previously home to the Airspace Lounge.
 Unfortunately, the lounge closed at the end of August 2018.
-Fortunately, JFK’s Terminal 5 is JetBlue’s home so it’s a decent place to spend time even without a lounge.
-There’s free WiFi and even a rooftop terrace.
+Fortunately, JFK’s Terminal 5 is JetBlue’s home, so it’s a decent place to spend time even without a lounge.
+There’s free WiFi as well as a rooftop terrace.

 Unlike JFK, no one would say the JetBlue gates at Newark Airport are by any means attractive.

-JetBlue flyers from LaGuardia who have an AMEX Platinum card are able to use the Centurion Lounge in Terminal B. That was great until December 2017 when JetBlue moved from Terminal B to Terminal A as part of a major reshuffling of airlines at LaGuardia.
+JetBlue flyers from LaGuardia who have an AMEX Platinum card, can use the Centurion Lounge in Terminal B. That was great until December 2017 when JetBlue moved from Terminal B to Terminal A as part of a major reshuffling of airlines at LaGuardia.

 However, the move means that JetBlue flyers no longer have easy access to the Centurion Lounge.
 It’s still is possible to get there but involves taking the On Airport Bus and since JetBlue doesn’t have many flights with long connections from LaGuardia, I doubt that would be worth the time.

 You’re all done with your trip and now it’s the flight home.
 I’ve talked about all the lounges in Orlando Airport already.
 From the JetBlue gates, you’ll have access to The Club MCO.
 This is a club that you’ll get access to with a Priority Club membership or you can buy a day pass for $40.
 I’d never pay that much to enter but since I get in for free, I’ve taken full advantage of the opportunity.